davidmz/postcss-fluid-length/README.md

 - _byValue_ the default _by_ parameter, defaults to "100vw" if not set;
 - _fallbackBy_ the default fallback method, can be "max-value", "min-value" and "none" (omit fallback), defaults to "max-value" if not set;
 - _useMinMax_ use min() and max() functions instead of clamp() ([for old Safari](https://caniuse.com/css-math-functions)), defaults to _false_ if not set.

+## Limitations

+There are some limitations, some of them (marked 🤔) will probably be fixed in the future, and some (🙅) probably not.

+- 🤔 All units must be the same in all breakpoints;
+- 🤔 You can not use CSS variables in breakpoints;
+- 🙅 You can not use calculations inside the function;
+- 🙅 You can not use the _fluid()_ function inside of other calculation, the _fluid()_ call must be solo in the CSS rule.